octogo/log/README.md

 ## Configuration

-*OctoLog* can easily be configured during run-time.

-There is a special initialization phase during start-up that takes care of loading a possibly existing configuration file, but amost everything can easiliy be configured during run-time, even after initialization phase.
+There is a special initialization phase during start-up that takes care of loading a possibly existing configuration file, but almost everything can easily be configured during run-time, even after initialization phase.

 ```go
 import "github.com/octogo/log/pkg/config"